AbstractMenus/Docs/general/actions.rst

 :volume: Volume of the sound.
 Value between ``0.0`` and ``1.0``.
 :pitch: Pitch of the sound.
 Value between ``0.0`` and ``10.0``.
 :public: Is this sound will be played for all near players.
 :location: Location in which sound will play.
-Location format same as in action-tp_ action.
+Location format same as in :ref:`action-tp` action.

 You can also use short format: